 I am as passionate now as I have ever been about Trinity Classical Academy.
 Our brightest days are certainly ahead of us and I can’t wait to see what incredible things God has in store for us in the years to come.

 – BA, Business, Arizona State University

 Xiaxuan was born in Guangdong, China and moved to Chile, South America at age nine.
 In 2003, she moved to California to study Biblical Counseling at Master’s College, where she met her husband whom she married in 2005.

 “Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.”
 1 Cor.
 15:58

 – BA, Spanish, City College of New York

 Dr. Matt Dixon

-Director of Athletics & Physical Education/ 12th grade Apologetics 2008
+Director of Athletics / Dean of Spiritual Life / 12th grade Apologetics 2008

 Imago Dei Grammar School Teacher 2013